Click on the questions below to get your answer.

 Will I have an internet connection in my room?

 Yes.
 All on-campus accommodation rooms offer internet access via data cabling or a wireless network.
 The costs are included in your accommodation fee.
+Please check the individual residence pages for more information.

 Are landline phones available?